mwo-dk/SFX.BitHack/README.md

 Which implements (immutable, but not atomic) inversion, bitwise or, bitwise and as well as bitwise exclusive or respectively.

-### BitArrayAccessResult<>
+### Result<>

 As mentioned above, the accessor methods, do not directly return void (setting values) or bool (getting values).
-Instead these operations return a BitArrayAccessResult<> - a value type, that contains two get-only properties, who can be inspected.
+Instead these operations return a Result<> - a value type, that contains two get-only properties, who can be inspected.
 It can be utilized in two (or three) ways:

 * Read the value and inspect the properties, that are both nullable.
 * Utilize tuple deconstruction - as shown above
 * Directly casting the result to the bool or ```Unit``` type and rely on exceptions to be thrown in case of access violation.

+This type - like ```Unit``` is defined in [SFX.ROP.CSharp.Types](https://www.nuget.org/packages/SFX.ROP.CSharp.Types/).

 ### BitVectorHelpers